gregtatum/npm-random-spherical/README.md

 # Random Spherical

-Generate a random 3d point on a sphere.
-It generates a random θ and φ value in a (r,θ,φ) [spherical coordinate](https://en.wikipedia.org/wiki/Spherical_coordinate_system) and maps it to a (x,y,z) cartesian coordinate.
-Returns either an array, object with an optional constructor.
+Generate a random (x,y,z) point on a sphere.
+Internally it generates a random θ and φ value in a (r,θ,φ) [spherical coordinate](https://en.wikipedia.org/wiki/Spherical_coordinate_system) and maps it to a (x,y,z) cartesian coordinate.
+Returns either an array or an object with an optional constructor.

 # Example